lloydroc/lloydroc.github.io/content/post/wsl/ui-vpn.md

 Let's dive right into a complex network diagram.
 We'll then dive into each connection.

-{{< figure src="/assets/png/wsl-sshuttle.png" title="sshuttle VPN in WSL">}}
+{{< figure src="/assets/png/wsl-sshuttle.png" title="Network Diagram from Windows 11 through WSL running sshuttle VPN and connecting to a remote host">}}

 The diagram above shows a total of 4 networks!
 Let's explain them:
 1. The WSL Server and Windows 11 share a bridge network.
 This is called `vEthernet (WSL)` on my machine.
 2. My Windows 11 machine is part of my home LAN network which I have the obscure `10.255.254.0/24` network.
 Most people would likely have `192.168.1.0/24`.
-3. To simplfy things my home router connects to the internet through the WAN, we're also calling this the **public internet**.
+3. To simplify things my home router connects to the internet through the WAN, we're also calling this the **public internet**.
 4. On the public internet we have our **remote server** that we will `sshuttle` into called [lloydrochester.com](https://lloydrochester.com).
 5. The host [lloydrochester.com](https://lloydrochester.com) connects to the private network `172.22.0.0/24` via the `eth1` network interface that we can use to connect to `someserver.somecompany`.